 - Over 80% of our high school graduates continue on to a post-secondary education

-- In 2012, a NPHS student (Christian Svetnicka) scored a Perfect 36 on their ACT exam
+- In 2012, a NPHS student (Christian Svetnicka) scored a Perfect 36 on his ACT exam

 - Northland Pines High School offers eight (8) advanced placement classes as well as on-line opportunities and numerous other agreements for advanced standing or college credit

-- Three paraprofessionals (teachers’ aides) are certified teachers
+- Four paraprofessionals (teachers’ aides) are certified teachers

 - Six Northland Pines graduates have received National Merit Scholar status (since 1988)

 - A current NPHS history teacher was awarded the prestigious Richard T. Farrell Teacher of Merit Award for innovative teaching in History